wso2-extensions/identity-outbound-auth-instagram/docs/README.md

 * Either Download the artifacts for this authenticator from [the store](https://store.wso2.com/store/assets/isconnector/details/175db9b2-1aae-4402-adee-94c4acd751d2) or [build the project](Building From the Source) to get the jar and by adding it in the <IS-Home>/repository/components/dropins directory.

-* If you want to upgrade the Github Authenticator (.jar) in your existing IS pack, follow the bellow instructions.
+* If you want to upgrade the Instagram Authenticator (.jar) in your existing IS pack, follow the bellow instructions.
   * Stop WSO2 Identity Server if the server is already running.
-  * Download and extract the latest version of the connector artifacts (.jar, .war, gadgets etc.,) from the connector store.
+  * Download and extract the latest version of the authenticator artifacts (.jar, .war, gadgets etc.,) from the connector store.
-  * Replace the old .jar file found in the <IS_HOME>/repository/components/dropins folder with the new .jar file that you downloaded.
+  * Replace the old .jar file(org.wso2.carbon.extension.identity.authenticator.instagram.connector-x.x.x.jar) found in the <IS_HOME>/repository/components/dropins folder with the new .jar file that you downloaded.

 ## Building From the Source